 A large group of friends and fans turned out to toast the show and take in its intriguing images.

-how we construct a reality based on a synthesis of analytical thought and sensory perception, and invites us to consider how our model of being effects the world around us.
+The works consider how we construct a reality based on a synthesis of analytical thought and sensory perception, and invites us to consider how our model of being effects the world around us.